citadel-ai/langcheck/README.md

 ### Building Blocks for Monitoring

-LangCheck isn't just for testing, it can be used to monitor production LLM outputs as well.
-Just record the outputs and pass them into LangCheck.
+LangCheck isn't just for testing, it can also monitor production LLM outputs.
+Just save the outputs and pass them into LangCheck.

 ```python
 from langcheck.utils import load_json